KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 # Upworthy Case Study

+[Upworthy Case Study](upworthy_case_study.md): Upworthy's rise as "the fastest-growing media site in history" (with a mission for social justice), and downfall.

 ## Google Trends Graph for Phrase "Upworthy"

 Google Trends graph for the phrase ["Upworthy" (region: worldwide)](http://www.google.com/trends/explore#q=upworthy), from 2004 to 2015.
 [Upworthy](http://www.upworthy.com) was founded in 2012.